-- Always be aware of your surroundings. - Walk with your cell phone in hand and have the Campus Safety phone number programmed in: 954-201-HELP (4357). - Try not to overload yourself with packages, bags, books or anything else that, in excess, will slow you down or limit your ability to leave an area quickly. - Try to walk, sit, and park your vehicle in well-lit areas. - Don't walk alone, especially at night.
-If on campus, utilize the Safety Escort Program. - When walking, try to stay close to the curb and avoid alleys, overgrown vegetation, empty lots, fields, and doorways. - When walking alone along a road, always walk facing traffic. - Do not accept rides from people you do not know. - If someone stops you to ask for directions, try to stay at least an arm's length away from them. - If you are in trouble, call for help as loudly as you can.
+- Always be aware of your surroundings. - Walk with your cell phone in hand and have the Campus Safety phone number programmed in: 954-201-HELP (4357). - Try not to overload yourself with packages, bags, books or anything else that will slow you down or limit your ability to move quickly. - Try to walk and sit in well-trafficked areas, park your vehicle in well-lit areas. - Do not walk alone, especially at night.
+If on campus, utilize the Safety Escort Program by calling 954-201-HELP (4357). - When walking, try to stay close to the curb and avoid alleys, overgrown vegetation, empty lots, fields, and doorways. - When walking alone along a road, always walk facing traffic. - Do not accept rides from people you do not know. - If someone stops you to ask for directions, try to stay at least an arm's length away from them. - If you are in trouble, call for help as loudly as you can.
 Do not panic.
 Try to remain calm, cool, and collected. - If someone tries to take your wallet, purse, backpack, etc., let them.
 No amount of money, credit cards or valuables is worth your life.
 Try to only carry enough money to get through the day (lunch, coffee, copies, etc.).
 Also, in the event your wallet gets stolen, you should keep a list of all your credit card numbers, your driver's license number, insurance ID numbers and other important personal information in a safe location. - If you are attacked, get to a safe place and call the police as soon as possible.
 The sooner the report is made, the more likely the suspect will be apprehended.